 - There must be corresponding documentation for each transaction on the monthly billing statement.

-- Approving budget modifications of individual cardholder accounts by sending a completed PROCUREMENT CARD BUDGET MODIFICATION FORM Appendix-C to the Program Administrator prior to the 15th day of the month.
+- Approving budget modifications of individual cardholder accounts by sending a completed PROCUREMENT CARD BUDGET MODIFICATION FORM (Appendix-C of the P-Card manual) to the Program Administrator prior to the 15th day of the month.
 Forms received after the 15th of each month cannot be processed.
 It is the responsibility of the Departmental liaison to retain documented approval for budget modifications outside their departmental budget authority.

-- Identifying transactions requiring the submission of use tax by sending a completed VENDOR/TAX INFORMATION FORM Appendix-D to the Program Administrator prior to the 15th of each month.
+- Identifying transactions requiring the submission of use tax by sending a completed VENDOR/TAX INFORMATION FORM (Appendix-D of the P-Card manual) to the Program Administrator prior to the 15th of each month.